jlimadev/nodejs-api-multidb/README.md

 Using Strategy Design Pattern to implement a multi-database project and mocha/chai to test.

 The API was made with `express` and dynamic validation with `celebrate`.

-To generate the swagger `swagger-ui-express`.
+To generate the swagger was used `swagger-ui-express` and `swagger-jsdoc` with an `OpenAPI 3 spec`.

 And last but not least, the JWT token authentication.
-This authentication was built with two libs: `express-jwt` as plugin and `jsonwebtoken` to generate/validate the token.
+This authentication was built with `jsonwebtoken` to generate/validate the token.
+We heave one middleware to check the authentication.

 For this project you can use Postgres or MongoDB, but if you want to add any other database, feel free to do it.